 - If caught early, prostate cancer can be managed well and can usually be cured.
 However, not all prostate cancer needs to be treated.

 What is the prostate?

-As men age the prostate gland increases in size (known as benign prostatic hyperplasia or BPH) .
-From age 50 years, men often experience problems with urination (peeing) due to this.
+As men age, the prostate gland increases in size and can cause prostate enlargement, known as benign prostatic hyperplasia or BPH.
+From 50 years’ old, men often experience problems with urination (peeing) due to this.

 What is prostate cancer?

 Prostate cancer is caused when some of the cells within your prostate gland start to grow out of control, invading and destroying healthy cells.
 Most commonly, prostate cancer grows slowly, but sometimes it can grow rapidly and spread to other areas, such as your bones, liver and lungs.